syahirseth/Fall-Detection-for-Elderly-using-CSI-Wi-Fi-data/README.md

 This project used [ESP CSI Toolkit](https://stevenmhernandez.github.io/ESP32-CSI-Tool/) created by Hernandez and Bulut to collect CSI raw data.

-### Python code to parse CSI raw data using all 166 lines in a graph
+### Python code to display CSI amplitude 166 lines in a graph

 This project used [ESP32 Wi-Fi CSI Python Parser](https://github.com/RikeshMMM/ESP32-CSI-Python-Parser) created by RikeshMMM.